LaetsCode/ECF_EmailFR/README.md

 # EmailFR

-EmailFR is a Python script to extract french email adress from a text file.
+EmailFR is a Python script to extract french email adresses from a text file.
-The email pattern follows has to follow a few rules :
+The email pattern has to follow a few rules :
 - some special characters are unauthorized, following [gmail](https://support.google.com/mail/answer/9211434?hl=en) rules
 - it can't start with a "."
 - it must end in ".fr"